ionux/phactor/README.md

 30440220421cfa96cb4f735cc768e8e2acd6bdf87c9b731ded3184f05a146ba0709cf24802204a21831926b140c1fd41b4bae037a0e56df935904f14cf701705d7ad120632c7
 ```

+Signatures and keys have been tested against OpenSSL and are interoperable.
+In fact, any other project that can import/export correct EC keypairs and ECDSA signatures will be compatible with this library.

+**Note:** All points and signatures are verified to be mathematically correct before they're returned to the caller.
+An \Exception is thrown if a point or signature does not pass the verification methods.

 The class to generate Service Identification Numbers (SINs) works in a similar fashion.
 Pass the compressed public key in hex form, for example:

 ```php